hashicorp/terraform-provider-google/website/docs/r/compute_global_forwarding_rule.html.markdown

 * `port_range` -
   (Optional)
-  This field can only be used:
+  The `portRange` field has the following limitations:
-  * If `IPProtocol` is one of TCP, UDP, or SCTP.
+  * It requires that the forwarding rule `IPProtocol` be TCP, UDP, or SCTP, and
-  * By backend service-based network load balancers, target pool-based network load balancers, internal proxy load balancers, external proxy load balancers, Traffic Director, external protocol forwarding, and Classic VPN.
+  * It's applicable only to the following products: external passthrough Network Load Balancers, internal and external proxy Network Load Balancers, internal and external Application Load Balancers, external protocol forwarding, and Classic VPN.
-  Some products have restrictions on what ports can be used.
+  * Some products have restrictions on what ports can be used.
 See [port specifications](https://cloud.google.com/load-balancing/docs/forwarding-rule-concepts#port_specifications) for details.

-  * TargetHttpProxy: 80, 8080
-  * TargetHttpsProxy: 443
-  * TargetTcpProxy: 25, 43, 110, 143, 195, 443, 465, 587, 700, 993, 995,
-                    1883, 5222
-  * TargetSslProxy: 25, 43, 110, 143, 195, 443, 465, 587, 700, 993, 995,
-                    1883, 5222
-  * TargetVpnGateway: 500, 4500
+  For external forwarding rules, two or more forwarding rules cannot use the same `[IPAddress, IPProtocol]` pair, and cannot have overlapping `portRange`s.
+  For internal forwarding rules within the same VPC network, two or more forwarding rules cannot use the same `[IPAddress, IPProtocol]` pair, and cannot have overlapping `portRange`s.
+  @pattern: \d+(?:-\d+)?

 * `subnetwork` -
   (Optional)